0xfarben/ortho-secure/README.md

 ## CI/CD Integration
 OrthoSecure integrates with GitLab CI/CD using `.gitlab-ci.yml`, ensuring continuous security analysis and compliance checks.

-## Contributing
-We welcome contributions!
-Please follow our guidelines:
-- Fork the repository.
-- Create a new branch (`feature/your-feature`).
-- Commit changes and push to GitHub.
-- Submit a pull request.

 ## 🛠️ Author & Community